Jin Li

 Biography

-Professor Li has published in leading academic journals such as the American Economic Review, the Review of Economic Studies, AEJ- Microeconomics, Journal of Economic Theory, Journal of Labor Economics, and the RAND Journal of Economics.
-His works have also been featured in media outlets such as the BBC, the Economist, and Quartz, and he has written for Harvard Business Review, Caixin, and FTChinese.
+Professor Li is an Associate Editor at Management Science.
+He has published in leading academic journals such as the American Economic Review, the Review of Economic Studies, AEJ- Microeconomics, the Journal of Economic Theory, the Journal of Labor Economics, Management Science, the RAND Journal of Economics, and the Review of Financial Studies.

 Teaching